 The Shared User setting lets you invite additional users, such as family members so that they can receive call and motion alerts.
 Missing is an on-demand video feature that lets you use the Ring’s camera to take a peek outside without waiting for a call, but there are plans to add this feature at a later date.

-Download the app and create an account with your name, email address, and a password.
+Download the app and create an account with your name, email address, and password.
 Give the doorbell a name and confirmed an address and location.
 Follow the instructions on the app and press the button on the back of the device.

 The Ring Video Doorbell never failed to emit a loud chime or send a notification to my smartphone when the button was pressed.
 Daytime live video quality was crystal clear with sharp.
 Black-and-white night vision video was equally as sharp.

 The rechargeable batteries seem to only average around 2.5 months before requiring a charge.
 Rings claim of 12 months falls short.
 The batter may have been defective, I suggest to check the battery level in the app to avoid being left high and dry.

 With the Ring Video Doorbell, you can see who is at your door from the safety and comfort of anywhere in the world.
 It allows you to accept or deny visitor calls.
 It uses motion detection to alert you of activity on your doorstep even when the bell hasn’t been rung.

 You don’t get the on-demand video as you do with the SkyBell Wi-Fi Video Doorbell, but it does automatically record events and stores video of them in the cloud, that this device does not offer.